 Zinc, which is actually a type of metal, is an essential trace element.
 When you hear zinc in regards to your health, you probably think of it as one of the many effective natural cold remedies.
 In other words, only really necessary once in a great while.

 However, zinc is needed in small amounts every day in order to maintain health and perform important functions each day.
 Zinc benefits the body in many ways: helps with hormone production, growth and repairment; improves immunity and facilitates digestion.
-Zinc benefits also include its ability to act as an anti-inflammatory agent, therefore zinc may have significant therapeutic benefits for several common, chronic diseases like fighting cancer or reversing heart disease.
+Zinc benefits also include its ability to act as an anti-inflammatory agent, therefore zinc may have significant therapeutic benefits for several common, chronic diseases like cancer or heart disease.

 Zinc is actually present within all bodily tissue and needed for healthy cell division.
 It acts like an antioxidant within the body, fighting free-radical damage and slow the aging process.
 Zinc also has a big impact on hormonal balance, so for this reason, even a small zinc deficiency can result in an increased risk for infertility or diabetes.